brennanbrown/omg.lol/web/main.md

 I believe in digital autonomy, accessibility, and the IndieWeb.
 I advocate for calm technology people can own, privacy-respecting analytics, and portable content that outlasts any platform.
 My work blends editorial expertise with lean engineering, favouring Eleventy, progressive enhancement, and accessibility-first interfaces.

-When I'm not writing or coding, I'm probably drinking decaf coffee, listening to Flawed Mangoes, or thinking about how Gen-Z is going to save us all with their dumbphones and iPod revival work.
+When I'm not writing or coding, I'm probably drinking decaf coffee, listening to Flawed Mangoes, and thinking about how Gen-Z is going to save us all with their dumbphones and iPod revival work.

 --- Accounts ---